Frequently asked questions

 How much should I charge my iWorkSpaceMail clients for the digital mailbox service?

-Will my clients see pricing?
+Will my members see pricing?

 How does the payment process work?

-Since you do the billing and collection of payments for your iWorkSpaceMail clients, you will be invoiced based on the number of clients using our software and the carrier cost of any iPostal1 shipping labels that have been used for the prior month.
+Since you do the billing and collection of payments for your iWorkSpaceMail members, you will be invoiced based on the number of members using our software and the carrier cost of any iPostal1 shipping labels that have been used for the prior month.
 The invoice is generated and sent on the 1st of each calendar month.
 Your credit card on file will be charged for the amount of the invoice.

 Where can I locate my invoices?